Q.

-I have written before about how multiple generations working together financially can be highly advantageous compared to a family where every generation attempts to optimize their own financial outcome.
-This post will be specific to this one issue.
+A. I have written before about how multiple generations working together financially can be highly advantageous compared to a family where every generation attempts to optimize its own financial outcome.
+This post will be specific just to paying for med school, though.

-The first consideration when deciding the best way to proceed is to decide if you are trying to optimize the outcome just for the student, or if you wish to optimize the total financial benefit and expense to the family.
-This is primarily a value judgment, but if you decide the goal is to optimize the benefit to you, then you simply try to get as much as you can from your parents at the best possible terms and then go with it.
-It's not particularly complicated- you simply take what they are willing to give.
-They get to feel good about their contribution and you've maximized your outcome.
+The first consideration when deciding the best way to proceed is to decide if you are trying to optimize the outcome just for the student or if you wish to optimize the total financial benefit and expense to the family.
+This is primarily a value judgment, but if you decide the goal is to optimize the benefit to you (the student), then you simply try to get as much as you can from your parents at the best possible terms and then go with it.
+It's not particularly complicated—you simply take what they are willing to give.
+They get to feel good about their contribution, and you've maximized your outcome.
 However, where it really becomes complicated is when the goal is to optimize the overall outcome for the entire family.

 The first category is a qualifying child.
 This person must pass five tests.

-- Residency test- Must live with you more than half the year.
-Education and military service are valid excuses however.
+- Residency test: Must live with you for more than half the year.
+Education and military service are valid excuses, however.

-- Support test- The child cannot have provided more than half of his support for the year.
+- Support test: The child cannot have provided more than half of their support for the year.

 The second category is a qualifying relative.
 This person must pass four tests.

-- Support test- You provided more than half his support (slightly different from the child rule).
-If no one provided more than half his support, however, it can be mutually agreed upon as to who gets the exemption.
+- Support test: You provided more than half their support (slightly different from the child rule).
+If no one provided more than half their support, however, it can be mutually agreed upon as to who gets the exemption.

 Educational Tax Benefits

 There are tax benefits for the person who actually pays for education.
-There are two tax credits, the American Opportunity Credit (basically undergrads only) and the Lifetime Learning Credit (only available to people with a MAGI of < $62K [$124K married]).
-The LLC is 20% of up to $10K spent on qualified educational expenses.
+There are two tax credits: the American Opportunity Credit (basically a $2,500 deduction for undergrads only) and the Lifetime Learning Credit (only available to people with a MAGI of < $80,000 [$160,000 married]).
+The LLC is 20% of up to $10,000 spent on qualified educational expenses.
 Many parents capable of providing significant help to their medical student children aren't going to be able to use either of these credits.

-The student loan interest deduction of up to $2500 of interest paid may also be useful, but high-income parents are again excluded by the income limit of $75K ($150K married.)
+The student loan interest deduction of up to $2,500 of interest paid may also be useful, but high-income parents are again excluded by the phase-0ut income limit starting at an AGI of $75,000 ($150,000 married).

 Gifting Laws